New physics in $WW\gamma$ at one loop via Majorana neutrinos: Estimations and discussion

-in which our estimations for the anomaly contribution $\Delta\kappa$ have been plotted for a couple of different values of $\lambda$, namely, $\lambda=0.58$ for the left graph and $\lambda=0.65$ in the case of the right graph.
+in which our estimations for the anomaly contribution $\Delta\kappa$ have been plotted for a couple of different values of $\hat\rho$, namely, $\hat\rho=0.58$ for the left graph and $\hat\rho=0.65$ in the case of the right graph.
 The plots of this figure, all of them given in base-10 logarithmic scale, are displayed as functions on the squared incoming momentum of the external photon $Q^2$, or more precisely in terms of $\sqrt{Q^2}$, for values running within $0\,{\rm GeV}\leqslant\sqrt{Q^2}\leqslant1000\,{\rm GeV}$.
 Both graphs include a couple of horizontal lines, which represent attainable ILC $\Delta\kappa$ sensitivity~\cite{LHCvsILC,ILCtechrepTGC,TGCatCEPC}, lying at $6.1\times10^{-4}$ for $\sqrt{Q^2}=500\,{\rm GeV}$ and $3.7\times10^{-4}$ for $\sqrt{Q^2}=800\,{\rm GeV}$.
 Moreover, two dotted vertical lines have been plotted in both graphs of the figure, corresponding to the values $\sqrt{Q^2}=500\,{\rm GeV}$ and $\sqrt{Q^2}=800\,{\rm GeV}$.
-Each graph comprises three curves, each of which is associated to one of three considered values of the heavy-neutrino mass $m_{N_{\rm h}}$: for the dotted curves, $m_{N_{\rm h}}=400\,{\rm GeV}$ has been assumed; solid curves, on the other hand, come from the choice $m_{N_{\rm h}}=800\,{\rm GeV}$; and the neutrino mass $m_{N_{\rm h}}=1200\,{\rm GeV}$ has been utilized to plot the dashed curves.
+Each graph comprises two curves, each of which is associated to one of two considered values of the heavy-neutrino mass $m_{N_{\rm h}}$: solid curves come from the choice $m_{N_{\rm h}}=900\,{\rm GeV}$; and the neutrino mass $m_{N_{\rm h}}=1200\,{\rm GeV}$ has been utilized to plot the dashed curves.
 Note, from the graphs of this figure, that disparities among contributions arisen from different heavy-neutrino masses $m_{N_{\rm h}}$ do not amount to orders of magnitude, so they are not fairly large.
-The left graph of Fig.~\ref{Dklambdas}, with its plots corresponding to $\lambda=0.58$, shows that the effects of the contributions barely lie within ILC reach at $800\,{\rm GeV}$, whereas sensitivity of this collider at $\sqrt{Q^2}=500\,{\rm GeV}$ is not achievable.
-If $\lambda=0.65$, the contributions associated to the three heavy-neutrino spectra under consideration clearly enter ILC expected-sensitivity region at $\sqrt{Q^2}=800\,{\rm GeV}$.
-Again, the Majorana-neutrino contribution at $\sqrt{Q^2}=500\,{\rm GeV}$ is clearly beyond ILC sensitivity.\\
+The left graph of Fig.~\ref{Dklambdas}, with its plots corresponding to $\hat\rho=0.58$, shows that the effects of the contributions barely lie within ILC reach at $800\,{\rm GeV}$, whereas sensitivity of this collider at $\sqrt{Q^2}=500\,{\rm GeV}$ is not achievable.
+If $\hat\rho=0.65$, the contributions associated to the two heavy-neutrino spectra under consideration clearly enter ILC expected-sensitivity region at $\sqrt{Q^2}=800\,{\rm GeV}$.
+Again, the Majorana-neutrino contribution at $\sqrt{Q^2}=500\,{\rm GeV}$ is clearly beyond ILC sensitivity. \\

 Up to this point, our discussion of the contributions from Feynman diagrams involving virtual Majorana neutrinos to the $WW\gamma$ vertex has been carried out by considering all the neutrinos, both light and heavy, at once.
 A comparison among the contributions from the virtual light neutrinos with those produced by the heavy ones is opportune, since it may be helpful in the discrimination and proper identification of their effects.
 We split our result for the CP-even anomalous coupling $\Delta\kappa$ into two terms as $\Delta\kappa=\Delta\kappa_\nu+\Delta\kappa_N$, with $\Delta\kappa_\nu$ the contribution generated by virtual light neutrinos and $\Delta\kappa_N$ the contribution corresponding to virtual heavy neutrinos.
 Now consider Fig.~\ref{lightVSheavy},